AmberRK/FamilyFrame/SRS.md

 3 Requirements
 --------------

-For each Actor, list all the user stories:

-As an Actor1 I want to.....

--   Bulleted list

-As an Actor2 I want to.....
+As someone with a large family I want to:

--   Bulleted list
+- Diagram my entire family
+- Save my tree to view and edit later
+- Share the diagram with my family
+- Have my family help create my tree

 ### 3.1 Punch List

 The following list are the items still to be resolved:

+1. Password and database security
-1.  ......
+1. Reset password system

 ## Use Case Descriptions